Dzenly/tia/readme.md

 ### Browser profiles

 The `br-profiles` directory is created as a sibling to the `tests` directory.
-(see --tests-dir option or TIA_TESTS_DIR environment variable description) and keeps browser profiles.
+(see --root-dir option or TIA_ROOT_DIR environment variable description) and keeps browser profiles.

 See also the `selProfilePath` option in the `config/default-suite-config.js`.